bparanj/crystal/computer/memory/ddr4.md

 ### Does a Laptop Have to Be Compatible to Work with DDR4 RAM?

 Yes, a laptop must be compatible with DDR4 RAM to work properly.
-Compatibility is determined by several factors including the laptop's motherboard, chipset, and BIOS/UEFI firmware.
+Compatibility is determined by several factors  the laptop's motherboard, chipset, and BIOS/UEFI firmware.
 Here are the key considerations:

 1. **Motherboard and Chipset Compatibility**:
    - **Physical Slot**: DDR4 RAM modules have a different notch position compared to DDR3 and other types of RAM, ensuring that they can only fit into DDR4-compatible slots.